 - From the drop down menu choose External Tool.

 - Click in the field under External Tool URL.
 In the Configure External Tool dialog box look for the publisher.

 Publisher Content and Minimal Use of Course Management System

-When publisher material is integrated into a course, instructors should keep in mind that in addition to the publisher content they should maintain certain resources in the college's course management system (Canvas).
-The Online Education Initiative has a helpful document that recommends what that content should be.
+When publisher material is integrated into a course, keep in mind that in addition to the publisher content, a best practice is to maintain certain resources in the college's course management system (Canvas).
+The Online Education Initiative has a helpful document that recommends content.

-The basic requirement is that instructors use the college's course management system (Canvas) for:
+Basically, instructors can use the college's course management system (Canvas) for:

 - User authentication

 - Providing a syllabus and/or other document(s) that include information pertaining to:

 - Instructor response times

 - The instructor's role in the course